 Dinner is supposed to be such a great part of our day, with our entire family around the table sharing the high and low moments from our days.
 Sometimes it is like that, with a meal in front of us that everyone will eat.
 Sometimes we’re tired, and crabby, no one is particularly interested in what’s being served, and we’re all just looking forward to retreating to our own corners after the table is cleared.

 We’re all doing our best, and the reality is that some nights are just going to be like that.
 I like knowing that there are certain things that are within my control, and certain things that are not, like the moods of my tweens.
 There are few things that make me crankier than 5:00 rolling around and realizing that I have nothing planned for dinner, and nothing that I can easily throw together.

-We published a meal plan for the month of September, and it was so well-received that you can look forward to additional monthly meal plans coming soon.
-In that plan I mentioned that I only really plan four meals for the week and I fill in the rest with leftovers, takeout, and simple pantry and freezer meals.
+We published a couple of monthly meal plans and they were so well-received that you can look forward to additional monthly meal plans coming soon.
+In those plans I mentioned that I only really plan four meals for the week.
+I fill in the rest with leftovers, takeout, and simple pantry and freezer meals.

 Of course, in order to be able to fill in the gaps, I need to keep a few staples on hand to ensure that there is (almost) always something to throw together to keep the hangry masses from descending.
 (When all else fails, there’s always pizza delivery or cereal.)
 I don’t mean meals that I’ve prepared ahead of time and frozen.
 While I always aspire to that level of preparedness, that’s not my reality.

 - Milk or nut milk

 - Cheese (feta, cheddar, whatever you’ll realistically use)

 - Sour Cream – again this is based on family preference

 - Veggies, but only those you’ll actually use throughout the week.
 We keep lots of frozen veggies on hand so that we always have something to steam and add to a meal